 Eco-Efficiency of Milk Membrane Filtration Processes

-Industrial Research Chair NSERC-Novalait in Efficiency of Milk Processing MethodsYves Pouliot, Christian Bouchard, Laurent Bazinet, Alain Doyen, Steve Labrie, Michel Britten, Manuele Margn
+NSERC-Novalait Industrial Research Chair on process efficiency in dairy technologyYves Pouliot, Christian Bouchard, Laurent Bazinet, Alain Doyen, Steve Labrie, Michel Britten, Manuele Margn

 - Membrane separation technologies have been identified as a research model due to their widespread use in the processing chain for milk and its co-products.
 These processes are likely to have a positive and significant effect on reductions in production costs (purchasing and replacing membranes), the use of natural resources (water, energy) and the generation of waste (sweet and acidic whey, wash water, etc.) that must be treated.